rickb777/runtemplate/README.md

  * title - Converts the input to Title Case.
  * upper - Converts the input to UPPER CASE.
  * lower - Converts the input to lower case.
+ * firstUpper - Converts the first character of input to UPPER CASE.
+ * firstLower - Converts the first character of input to lower case.
  * splitDotFirst - Given an input that has a '.' separator, returns the part before the first '.'.
  * splitDotLast - Given an input that has a '.' separator, returns the part after the last '.'.